Working from home and tax relief

 Should I pay tax on equipment from my employer?

 If your employer gives you equipment that you need to do your work, like a computer or printer, and you mainly use it for work, it is not considered a benefit in kind.
 This means that you do not have to pay any tax for getting the equipment from your employer.

 How much can I claim?

 You may have extra costs when you are working from home including heating, electricity and broadband costs.
 Your employer can pay you a contribution towards these costs or you can make a claim for tax relief at the end of the year.

-If your employer pays you an allowance towards these expenses, you can get up to €3.20 per day without paying any tax, PRSI or USC on it.
+If your employer pays you a working from home allowance towards these expenses, you can get up to €3.20 per day without paying any tax, PRSI or USC on it.
 If your employer pays more than €3.20 per day to cover expenses, you pay tax, PRSI and USC as normal on the amount above €3.20.
 You should note that employers are not legally obliged to make this payment to their employees.

-If your employer does not pay you an allowance for your expenses, you can make a claim for tax relief at the end of the year.
+If your employer does not pay you a working from home allowance for your expenses, you can make a claim for tax relief at the end of the year.
 You will get money back from the taxes you paid.
 If you share your bills with someone else, the cost is divided between you, based on the amount paid by each person (see Example 2 below).